Concert Performer Resume Example

 You want to show off specific projects, technical proficiencies, and leadership experience.
 Numbers help-mention the number of scores arranged, albums recorded, or productions led.

-Make sure you tailor your resume for each specialized job.
+Make sure you tailor your resume for each specialized job, and consider checking out a cover letter if you’re targeting musical theater roles.
 This helps you stand out in a field with over 20,000 film composers and 50,000 session musicians in the U.S. alone.

 Musicians wear a lot of hats.
 I might write, perform, or record music.
 Sometimes, I teach lessons or compose songs for movies, TV, or video games.